Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Glögg er gests augað – “the guest has keen eyes”

-Pretty soon we started to get feedback from people from abroad that love Iceland totally to bits, people that know the country even better than we do.
-And for some reason they were generous and kind enough to allow us to share their stories and their wonderful pictures and videos from their journeys here in Iceland.
+Pretty soon, we started to get feedback from people from abroad who love Iceland to bits, people who know the country even better than we do.
+And for some reason, they were generous and kind enough to let us share their stories, wonderful pictures, and videos from their journeys here in Iceland.
 A lot of this content is from semi-professional or professional photographers who are nothing but artists in their own right.
-We are just blown away by quality of the material these friend of ours have shared with us and grateful for their generosity.
+We are just blown away by the quality of the material these friends of ours have shared with us, and we are grateful for their generosity.

 Here are a few noteworthy articles 🙂

-The great thing about this content is that it is authentic, these are real stories from real people that have enjoyed traveling in Iceland.
-We feel privileged to be able to share that with you all.
+The great thing about this content is that it is authentic; these are real stories from real people who have enjoyed traveling in Iceland.
+We feel privileged to share that with you all.
 Feel free to let us know if you want to share your adventures in traveling around Iceland.

 Thank you all.